 ‘Sell side’ operation of Investment Bank with an example:

-Suppose a Company PQR plans to issue new shares of stock in IPO then the Investment Bank verifies the shares and sells the same to their Clients.
+Suppose a Company PQR plans to issue new shares of stock in IPO then the Investment Bank verifies the shares and sells the same to their clients.
 This way PQR Company raises funds by issuing their stock.

-1) Stock Exchange: An entity that controls the business of buying and selling of securities.
+1) Stock Exchange: An entity that controls the business of buying and selling securities.
 Stock Exchange can be regional or national exchanges.

 Example: NASDAQ – USA, NSE – India etc.